AryanVBW/Andro-CLI/README.md

 cd androcli
 pip install -r requirements.txt
 ```
-#### Note:
-Set up port forwarding easily using [Pagekite](https://pagekite.net/) / [packetriot](https://packetriot.com/) for smoother device connections!

-While cloning the repository using Git bash on Windows, you may get the following error:
-> error: unable to create file \<filename>: Filename too long

-This is because the Git has a limit of 4096 characters for a filename, except on Windows when Git is compiled with msys.
-It uses an older version of the Windows API and there's a limit of 260 characters for a filename.

-You can circumvent this by setting `core.longpaths` to `true`.

-> git config --system core.longpaths true

-You must run Git bash with administrator privileges.

-## Usage (Windows and Linux)

-* To get the control panel of the app dial `*#*#1337#*#*` (For now it has only two options `Restart Activity` and `Uninstall`)
-> Note: In order to use this feature in some devices you need to enable the option `display pop-up windows running in background` from the settings.

 ### Available Modes
 * `--build` - for building the android apk
 * `--ngrok` - for using ngrok tunnel (over the internet)